GenSpectrum/LAPIS-SILO-e2e/README.md

 4. Add expected response files if needed

 The test runner will automatically detect and run tests for all test sets in the `/testsets/` directory.

+Before changing the `/testsets/` directory, always call `npm run dockerDown`.
+After modifying the directory this command might fail to take down all currently running containers, and they need to be stopped manually.

 ## Notes